Having a bronchoscopy

 - A small piece of tissue (a biopsy) may be taken for close examination in a laboratory.
 The biopsy is not painful.
 It is carried out using tiny forceps through the bronchoscope.

 - A sample of cells from the lining of the airway may be taken using a tiny brush.
 This sample is called a bronchial brushing and can be useful in helping us find out if the diagnosis is lung cancer.

-- A sample of the fluid in the lungs can be taken by squirting a small amount of saline fluid down the bronchoscope and then taking it out again.
-This gives us a good sample to test for infection in the lung and is called bronchial washing or lavage.
+- A sample of the fluid in the lungs can be taken by squirting a small amount of saline fluid down the bronchoscope and collecting some of the aspirate in a container.
+This gives us a good sample to test for infection or abnormal cells in the lung and is called bronchial washing or lavage.

 Preparing for the bronchoscopy

 You will be asked to come to the Endoscopy Department on the day of the procedure.
 You must not eat anything for 4 hours before your appointment.
 You may sip clear fluids up until 2 hours before your appointment.

 Please take your normal medication as advised in clinic.
 If you have diabetes (controlled with tablets or insulin or both), please follow the instructions given to you in clinic.

 - You will be seen by a nurse who will check your personal details.